 All of which means that your organization’s workforce is stressed out.
 Exhausted.
 Unable to focus on the important.
 And possibly working with diminished IQ.

 What other problems does information overload cause organizations?

-It’s so cute that you think they’re actually reading that intranet piece on your company’s move to develop an agile workforce.
+It’s so cute that we think they’re actually reading that intranet piece on the company’s move to develop an agile workforce.
 Best case scenario: They’re looking at the pictures while watching Ozark, listening to Hamilton and texting their spouses a grocery list.

 Employees spend nearly half their workweeks reading emails and finding information, according to an analysis by the McKinsey Global Institute.
 Add sharing that information in-house, and that leaves just 39% of their workweeks for doing their jobs.